tainguyenbp/tainguyenbp/README.md

 Skills: Linux, Bash, Python, Prometheus, Docker, VMware

-- 🔭 I’m currently working on a Group.
+- 🔭 I’m currently working for a Technology Company.
 - 🌱 I’m currently learning about Linux and OpenSource
 - 👯 I’m looking to collaborate on any project, just drop a DM.
 - 😄 Pronouns: He/Him.